w3f/polkadot-wiki/docs/learn/learn-guides-assets-ledger.md

 :::

-Statemine has a [Ledger](https://www.ledger.com/) application that is compatible with the Ledger Nano S and Ledger Nano X devices.
+The Asset Hub has a [Ledger](https://www.ledger.com/) application that is compatible with the Ledger Nano S and Ledger Nano X devices.
 The Ledger devices are hardware wallets that keep your private key secured on a physical device that does not get directly exposed to your computer or the internet.